WellWired Journal

 Check the basics

 AI doesn't taste food.
-It can also make mistakes, like forgetting a key step or suggesting a cooking time that seems too short.
+It can also make mistakes, like forgetting a step or suggesting a cooking time that seems too short.
 Read through the recipe before you start.
+For tried-and-tested recipes to compare against, BBC Good Food is an excellent resource alongside AI suggestions.

 If you're unsure, ask a follow-up question.
 "What temperature should the oven be?" or "How do I know the chicken is cooked?"